karma-runner/karma/README.md

 ## But I still want to use \_insert testing library\_

+Karma is not a testing framework, neither an assertion library.
+Karma just launches a HTTP server, and generates the test runner HTML file you probably already know from your favourite testing framework.
-Karma is not a testing framework, neither an assertion library, so for that you can use pretty much anything you like.
+So for testing purposes you can use pretty much anything you like.
 Right now out of the box there is support for

 * [Mocha]